vejuhust/coding_interview_testbed/README.md

 ### Create test cases
 `generator.py` is a tool to help you create test cases from single text file.
-For example, execute `python generator.py raw.txt` with the following `raw.txt`:
+For example, execute `python generator.py raw.txt` with the following text file raw.txt:
 ```
 [INPUT]
 apple